justsayantan/PublishEvent/README.md

+# PublishEvent

-# PublishEventLet’s create a sample event system project in web 8.
+Let’s create a sample event system project in web 8.

 Tool Used:  Visual Studio 2013
 1st: